sauparna/trecbox/README.txt

     log - This will contain dumps of stdout and stderr of the invoked processes.
 The log files end in .i, .r and .e; corresponding to the indexing, retrieval and evaluations stages of the pipeline.
+A .q file has the copy of the pre-processed queries.

 ----------------------------------------------------------------------
 2. SPECIFICATION FILE FORMAT

-See spec.txt for a sample.
+See exp.txt for a sample.
 The format is similar to the settings file.
 (Note that, in the sample, variables have be repeated for better readability, otherwise, specifying a large number of models on one line looks clumsy.)